-For eight years, TOA has rented a building in the town of Moshi that has housed the orphanage.
+For more than eleven years, TOA has rented a building in the town of Moshi that has housed the orphanage.
 It has long been our dream to own land in order to build a permanent facility and allow us room to farm so we can grow our own food.
 We also wanted to be able to design the buildings to meet the needs of the children better, enable us to take in more children, add vocational training buildings to our compound and provide staff housing.

 At the beginning of 2011, God provided a miraculous gift that enabled us to purchase a 5.4 acre plot of farmland! (see photo above) Then our first important task was to drill a well so that we could have water – necessary to begin the construction project.
 Well drilling was accomplished and the water began to flow!
 The next task on our list was to build an eight foot high brick security wall around the entire 5.4 acres.
 This was a very large and expensive undertaking – but a necessary one as the land is surrounded by corn fields and has no immediate neighbors.

 Theft is a serious problem in Tanzania.
 We did not want to bring building materials to the land and have them stolen in the night.
 We have had thieves cut our wire fence in the middle of the night (at our current orphanage location in town) seven different times!
 So we know that a cheaper wire fence is no protection at all especially in a more remote location with such a large perimeter.
 This is why we undertook the building of this enormous brick wall.
 Not only will it protect the building materials as we begin the building project, but it will help provide good security for the children and staff once we move on to the property.

 The brick security wall was completed in August 2012.
 We are so thankful to everyone who contributed to the building of that wall – brick by brick!